How To Make a DIY Wood Bead Garland

-I love crafting with my daughters.
-Its so fun to teach them creative skills and watch them try new things!
-Making Christmas decorations is such a fun way to prepare for the holidays as a family.
+Making our own holiday décor is such a fun way to prepare for the Christmas as a family.
 I know these are memories my girls will cherish and ideas they might pass on to their own kids some day!

 Last year we spent Advent making one decoration a week.
 The kids loved it and it gave extra meaning to the decorations we put up.
 We made dried orange slices and strung them, paper bag stars, pom pom garlands and this wood bead garland.

 We loved the simple festive look of this garland so much, I left it up for half the year!
 Haha!
 Its not specifically a Christmas decoration, so it can be used for other seasons too.
-I’m no décor specialist or designer, but I think wood bead garlands work well with that modern boho look that’s so popular now.
-I find I tend toward minimal holiday decorations, and that’s why I love the simple look of this garland so much!

-- String – twine or thick string makes a nice sturdy garland.
+String – Twine or thick string makes a nice sturdy garland.

-Play around with your beads, alternating sizes until you are happy with the pattern.
+Plan Out Your Pattern – Play around with your beads, alternating sizes until you are happy with the pattern.

 I decided to go with this pattern: 16 mm, 16 mm, 20 mm, 12 mm, 30 mm, 12 mm, 20 mm, 16 mm, 16 mm and repeat.

-Divide your different sizes of beads into bowls and arrange the bowls in the order you want to string your beads.
+Prepare Your Supplies – Divide your different sizes of beads into bowls and arrange the bowls in the order you want to string your beads.
 This makes it easier to remember what size bead comes next as you string them.
-Having them in bowls keeps them from rolling around and getting all over the place while you work.

-Thread your string on a needle.
+String The Beads – Thread your string on a needle.
 Working one bead at a time, string the beads until your strand is as long as you are wanting it.

-Tips
+Tips for success:

 Variations – Tassels make a pretty addition to the ends of shorter bead strands.
 Here is a tutorial for making tassels, or you can buy them here.